klentix/klentix.wanderer/README.md

   To walk around in a maze, meeting Skeletons and other Villains as Social Gathering, knowing that you are not alone in this pandemic.

 ## Basic usage:
-  To start the todo app, go to the directory of the folder and type in the command line ```python wanderer.py```, then the game starts in a new window.
+  To start the todo app, go to the directory of the folder and type in the command line ```new.py```, then the game starts in a new window.
   To close the game, press ```ESC``` key.

 ## How to play